Emerald Pachyderm

 Traits

-• Forest Camouflage: The Emerald Pachyderm has advantage on Dexterity (Stealth) checks made in forested terrain.
+• Forest Camouflage: Advantage on Dexterity (Stealth) checks in forested terrain.

-• Trunk Dexterity: The Pachyderm can use its trunk to manipulate objects, open simple latches, or perform other simple tasks.
+• Trunk Dexterity: The Pachyderm can use its trunk to manipulate objects, open simple latches, or perform other fine manual tasks.

-• Charge: If the Emerald Pachyderm moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
-If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.
+• Charge: If the Pachyderm moves at least 20 feet straight toward a target and then hits with a gore attack on the same turn, the target takes an extra 9 (2d8) piercing damage and must succeed on a DC 14 Strength saving throw or be knocked prone.

 Actions